bruvellu/cephalic-furrow/README.md

-# Developmental role of the cephalic furrow
+# Cephalic furrow project

-This repository contains the data, analyses, and supporting information associated with the paper:
+This repository contains data, analyses, and supporting information associated with our project about the role of the cephalic furrow to the mechanics of gastrulation in *Drosophila*.

-Vellutini BC, Cuenca MB, Krishna A, Szałapak A, Modes CD, Tomančák P. **Pre-patterned invagination prevents mechanical instability in fly gastrulation**. (*in prep*)

 ## Directories